open-sdg/open-sdg/docs/glossary.md

 ## Environments: Staging vs production

 It is important to be able to see proposed changes before releasing them to the general public.
 To accomplish this, there should be 2 separate __environments__:

+### Staging

+This is where proposed changes are first visible.

+### Production

+This is where the general public views the platform.

 ## Forks